Darkest Hour (band): Signing to Sumerian Records and self-titled album (2013–2015)

 On February 5, 2013 the band posted on Facebook that they are currently in the pre-production phase for the new record.

 On April 16, 2013 the band announced that Travis Orbin, a seasoned touring musician and session drummer, would be joining the band and has been a part of the writing process of the untitled 8th studio album.
 On June 14, the band announced they had signed with Sumerian Records and implicated that they will be re-releasing The Mark of the Judas in late 2013, as well as working on a new record.

 Darkest Hour released their self-titled eighth studio album on August 5, 2014.

-They played numerous special shows in various parts of the world in 2015 where they played Undoing Ruin in its entirety along with other fan favourite tracks, to celebrate the tenth anniversary of its release in 2005.
+They played numerous special shows in various parts of the world in 2015 where they played Undoing Ruin in its entirety along with other fan favorite tracks, to celebrate the tenth anniversary of its release in 2005.

-Godless Prophets & the Migrant Flora (2016–present)
+Godless Prophets & the Migrant Flora and Perpetual Terminal (2016–present)

 No longer contractually obligated with any record label, in early 2016 Darkest Hour launched an IndieGoGo crowdfunding campaign to help pay for their upcoming ninth studio album as well as their first ever full-length live DVD, Live at the Black Cat 2015, which was a special show where they celebrated the tenth anniversary of Undoing Ruin.
 By March 14, 2016, the band had surpassed their US$50,000 goal by raising $67,707 from more than 1,200 fans.
 In their announcement of exceeding their goal, Darkest Hour said they could use the extra money earned to "enhance the artwork, produce a music video (or two), enlist a possible guest musician (or two), hire a world class producer, and lastly help fund enhanced coverage of the making of / behind the scenes action."

 The band recorded their ninth album at GodCity Studio with Kurt Ballou of Converge fame from September–October 2016.
 Commenting on the choice of producer, Schleibaum said, "We want bring the energetic, raw, emotion we exude live to tape this time.
 We love to jam and riff all day and we feel Kurt [Ballou]'s unique style of producing will complement this perfectly.
 Also, it doesn't hurt that we completely respect and trust him as both a friend and musician, meaning we feel this monumental task of bringing another Darkest Hour album to life will rest well in his hands."
 While in the studio, the band announced they were aiming for a February 2017 release date and would be collaborating with former member Kris Norris on a few tracks.
 On working with his former band members, Norris commented: "When the guys contacted me about the idea of a collaboration, I was excited because it has been a really long time since I've worked with them all.
 I've stayed in touch with them over the past years and it's really awesome to see that they keep trying new things on every album and growing musically."